The Artificial & Natural Sweeteners Health & Safety Rankings – Which are Worst, Which are Best?

-You may be surprised to learn that the average American consumes about 150 pounds of sugar each year1.
+You may be surprised to learn that the average American consumes about 150 pounds of sugar each year.

 Because Americans consume so much sugar, we’ve seen a rise in diabetes, hyperactivity, and obesity.
-As a result, many people are now turning to artificial sweeteners for a calorie-free sweet fix.
+As a result, many people turn to artificial sweeteners for a calorie-free sweet fix.

 But artificial sweeteners are NOT a healthy alternative to sugar.